snurr-group/Xylene-Screen-MOFs/README.md

 **Requirement**
 1. Restart file using the three-site model of adsorption of xylene (or isomer mixture) in a structure (text restart file)
-2. Pdb movie file of the framework, it has a general name: "Movies/System_0/Framework_final.pdb"
+2. Need to check the directories
-3. Need to check the directories
+3. Pdb movie file of the framework, it has a general name: "Movies/System_0/Framework_final.pdb" (OPTIONAL)
 ********************************************************************************************************************************************
 **Logic**
 1. Reads restart file of three-site model
 2. For the mX and oX, since the three-site model already defined the plane, rotates the bonds and creates the carbon and hydrogen atoms
 3. For pX molecules, randomly selects an angle and then create the molecule
-4. calculates overlaps and optimize within the code (optional)
+4. calculates overlaps and optimize within the code (OPTIONAL)
 5. Generates full-model restart file (text file)
 ******************************************************************************************************************************************
 **More**